Alternate universes in Archie Comics: The Man from R.I.V.E.R.D.A.L.E.

-Parodying 1960s spy shows (especially The Man from U.N.C.L.E.), this series portrays Archie and the gang as a group of high-tech spies, as part of world defense organization P.O.P. (an acronym for Protect our Planet).
+Parodying 1960s spy shows (especially The Man from U.N.C.L.E.), this series portrays Archie and the gang (With their personal names always depicted as acronyms.) as a group of high-tech spies, as part of world defense organization P.O.P. (an acronym for Protect our Planet).
 Their chief enemy is a counter-group known as C.R.U.S.H. (a spoof on THRUSH, but whose acronym was never explained).
 Although Reggie, Veronica and Moose were initially cast as C.R.U.S.H. agents, they later became members of P.O.P.
 All the characters also have undefined acronyms for names (A.R.C.H.I.E., B.E.T.T.Y., etc.).
-R.I.V.E.R.D.A.L.E. stands for Really Impressive Vast Enterprise for Routing Dangerous Adversaries, Louts, Etc.
+R.I.V.E.R.D.A.L.E. stands for Really Impressive Vast Enterprise for Routing Dangerous Adversaries, Louts, Etc. The stories were often more violent than other series in the franchise with the characters engaged in fisticuffs and would often engage in acts of destruction of enemy facilities in the course of their missions.

 The series debuted in Life with Archie #45 (Jan.
 1966) and ran through many issues of that title through issue #63 (July 1967), as well as a couple of issues of Archie Giant Series during that same period.
 Frank Doyle wrote the stories, with Bob White usually providing the art.
 The Man from R.I.V.E.R.D.A.L.E. series made a cameo in a 2008 issue of Archie and was revived for a four-part series in the same title in 2010.
 The Man from R.I.V.E.R.D.A.L.E. returned in Jughead #3 in February 2016.